Best Castles in Czech Republic, fairytale Czech castles near Prague included

 The former village Křimice became a part of Pilsen City a few years ago.
 It is situated on the western part of Plzeň and it is famous in Czechia mostly because of cabbage.
 Does it sound strange?

 Cabbage from Křimice is chopped cabbage that has been pickled in brine and stored in wooden barrels; this product is called Sauerkraut (from German language).
 You can also see cabbage plants on the fields around Křimice.
 The cabbage manufacture and Křimice castle belong to the property of Lobkowicz family.

 Křimice castle is open for visitors only very occasionally.

 Křimice castle was built in 1732.
 In 1830, the ancestor of family Lobkowicz inherited the castle.
 Unfortunately, the Křimice castle was nationalized by the Czech Communist party in 1950.
 After the fall of communism the destroyed castle was again returned to Mr. Jaroslav Lobkowicz in 1994.

 The castle is continuously repaired, but it is open for public only on special occasions, for example on October 28, when the anniversary of the Czech Republic Foundation is celebrated, or for wedding purposes.

 The castle is surrounded by a very nice park, which is open for public and which is used for concerts, theatre performances, summer cinema, kids day etc.

 Křimice castle is very well accessible from Pilsen: of course by car, by bike (there is a very nice bike trail leading along Mže river) and by bus No. 35, which goes once or twice in every hour.

-It was the tour through the most impressive castles in Czech Republic available as a one day trip from Plzeň.
+It was the tour through the most amazing chateaux and gothic castles in Czech Republic in and outside Prague.
 I hope that it was helpful for you and that you have an inspiration which Czech Castle to visit.
 I appreciate your comments on our Facebook page.
 Thanks!